U.S. court questions Google defense against Oracle over Android

 "Fifteen million lines of Android source code were original," Van Nest said.

-Oracle attorney Joshua Rosenkranz asked the appeals court to rule that Java APIs were subject to copyright, and that Google was not entitled to a fair use defense.

-However, Van Nest said if the Federal Circuit decides that copyright applies to the APIs, a second jury should consider fair use.

-The three judge Federal Circuit panel did not say when it would issue a ruling.
+The three judge panel did not say when it would issue a ruling.